"Would You Shut Up, Man": A Mood

 The first presidential debate was off to an interrupt-y start, with President Donald Trump completely unable to stick to the serious subjects at hand and instead yelling and insulting his way through his time to speak — and also Joe Biden’s.
 The night began with moderator Chris Wallace asking a question about Judge Amy Coney Barrett, Trump’s far-right Supreme Court nominee, but the conversation soon veered off to healthcare, and about a million other subjects.

-Biden tried to argue — despite being interrupted — that by overturning the Affordable Care Act, which the Trump administration is currently trying to do in court, and which could soon be on the docket in the Supreme Court, Trump would take health insurance away from 20 million Americans, including many people with preexisting conditions.
+Biden tried to argue — despite being interrupted — that by overturning the Affordable Care Act, which the Trump administration is currently trying to do in court, and which could soon be on the docket in the Supreme Court, Trump would take away health insurance from 20 million Americans, including many people with preexisting conditions.
 Instead of finally telling us about the much-promised — and likely non-existent — Republican plan in return, Trump attacked Biden for being a “far-left” “socialist” and managed to insult Elizabeth Warren with the slur “Pocahontas” in the same breath.

 Advertisement

-But it was after Biden and Trump went back and forth calling each other liars, and Trump continued to interrupt the former Vice President that Biden captured the mood of the night by saying to Trump: “Would you shut up, man?”
+But it was after Biden and Trump went back and forth calling each other liars, and Trump continued to interrupt the former Vice President, that Biden captured the mood of the night by saying: “Would you shut up, man?”

 "Would you shut up, man?"
 Joe Biden laments to President Trump, as the president interrupts him.
 "This is so unpresidential." pic.twitter.com/cj4Bo8KB55— MSNBC (@MSNBC) September 30, 2020